 - The Internet

 A grocery store is an example of a system design.
-It is one of many solutions built on the model of exchanging currency for goods.
-This system provides value by offering the user a vast selection and trades cost for effort since it requires the user to plan, gather and prepare their own food.
+It is one of many systematic solutions built on the model of exchanging currency for goods.
+This system provides value by offering the user a vast selection of goods and trades cost for effort since it requires the user to plan, gather and prepare their own food.

 The grocery store acts as a system that gives you the option to choose your foods to take home, there are still processes within the store itself.
 One of those processes is the transaction where you exchange your money for goods.
 If you breakdown the process here, the store needs to take a count of what you’re buying and charge you appropriately.
 In most modern grocery stores there are a several examples of this process.